Async/Await¶

 JavaScript supports async functions, so does Clio.
 However, unlike

-JavaScript Clio doesn’t have an async
+JavaScript Clio doesn’t have an async keyword.
+Simply using an

-keyword in your function marks it as async.
+await keyword in your function marks it as async.
 The await

 keyword can be used in flows: